meadsteve/meadsteve.github.io/_posts/2022-10-28-i-dont-like-status-update-stand-ups.markdown

 ## Are there some parts I like?
 The core idea of sharing what people have worked on is valuable to me.
 Although I don't want to know exactly how people spent their time I do want to know what interesting things the people in my team are working on and what they've learnt.
-But there are better ways of getting this for me.
+But I think there are better ways of getting this knowledge shared.
 We could have showcases and demos at the end of each piece of work.
 We could have "this week I learnt" meetings where people can share any interesting things they learnt.
 We could add (or shrink) "work in progress" limits to encourage pairing and mobbing in the team.
 Techniques like these focus on the thing that's important to me: what the team learnt, not how they spent their time.

 ## What kind of stand-up would I prefer instead?